 Inverted in The Acts of Caine.
 The bad guys always act out of self-interest, ideology, or pure hedonistic lust.
 The protagonist is the one who, for shits and giggles, escalates conflicts almost compulsively.
 So far this includes "escalating" a verbal argument into a lethal fight, a skirmish with an ogrillo tribe into ethnic cleansing, and a minor political conflict into a civil war.
 (And the bad guys are still worse.)

 Edgler Vess from Dean Koontz' Intensity is a self-proclaimed homicidal adventurer, who loves to kill just for the sheer intensity of it.
-Vassago from another Koontz novel Hideaway kills people so he could be reincarnated as one of the demon princes in Hell(it's not clarified what it would benefit him).
+Vassago from another Koontz novel Hideaway kills people so he could be reincarnated as one of the demon princes in Hell(it's not clarified what he would gain from it).
 As a matter of fact, simply every villain in every Dean Koontz book ever written.

 In C. S. Lewis' Perelandra, Satan himself is this.
 While he has real (and deeply malicious) ambitions, when he can't move directly toward them he's just as happy torturing small animals or tearing up the turf, so long as he can hurt something.